clivewalkden/go-github-token-limit/README.md

 This executable returns the number of requests remaining for the GitHub API.
 If there are no tokens left it gives the reset time.

+The application assumes the ENV variable `GITHUB_TOKEN` is set with a valid GitHub token and uses that to return the quota data for.

 ## Installation

 ### Pre-built binaries